owncloud/ocis/docs/ocis/backup.md

 geekdocFilePath: backup.md
 ---

 This small guide aims to shed some light on the internal ocis data structure.
-You can refer to it when you are trying to optimize your backups or if you just curious how ocis stores its data.
+You can refer to it when you are trying to optimize your backups or if you are just curious about how ocis stores its data.

+Note, as a prerequisite backing up ocis, the instance has to be fully shut down for the time being.

-## Ocis data structure
+## Ocis Data Structure

-Ocis stores its data in folder that can be configured via the envvar `OCIS_BASE_DATA_PATH`.
+Ocis stores its data in a folder that can be configured via the envvar `OCIS_BASE_DATA_PATH`.
+Without further configuration, services derive from that path when they store data, though individual settings can be configured.

-The default value for the `OCIS_BASE_DATA_PATH` variable is `$HOME/.ocis` (or `/etc/dev/ocis` when using the docker container.
+The default value for the `OCIS_BASE_DATA_PATH` variable is `$HOME/.ocis` (or `/var/lib/ocis` when using the docker container.
+Note: Configuration data is by default stored in `/etc/ocis/` in the container.).

-Inside this folder ocis will store all its data.
-That includes metadata, configuration, queues and stores.
-The actual bytes of the uploaded files are also stored here by default.
-If an s3 store is used as blobstore, the blobs need to be backed up seperately.
+Inside this folder, ocis will store all its data separated by subdirectories.
+That includes metadata, configurations, queues and stores etc. The actual bytes of files which are currently uploaded are also stored here by default.
+If an s3 store is used as blobstore, the blobs need to be backed up separately.
+Note: See special case for the `config` folder in a docker container.

-### Base Data Path overview
+### Base Data Path Overview

 Listing the contents of the folder will return the following:
 ```bash